inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

 * Be able to operate a computer (word processors, presentations, internet, spreadsheets).
-* Basic skills in Geographic Information System is an advantage.
+* Basic skills in Geographic Information Systems (GIS) is an advantage.
 * Laptop with:

   * Minimum RAM of 2 GB (recommended 4 GB)